Notes on the Geography of Botswana: Gaborone

 This is as bad as it gets, and it's a lot better than the slums in other African capitals.

-Many of the town's rich have left Gaborone and headed to suburban Phakalane.
+Many of the town's rich have headed to suburbia.

 Welcome to traffic.